 Most of our programs fill up and we turn away lots of players each summer, but we limit enrollment so that we can provide the best experience possible for players.

 What's the competition level like at each session?

-While the level of competition may vary slightly from session to session, there is nearly always suitable competition for the varying levels of the players.
-We occasionally have a pro player or top NCAA player who is significantly better than everyone else, but these players understand the intention of the week is development and learning, not competition.
-As long you as understand this too, it won’t matter much who you’re competing against through the week.
+We occasionally have a player or two who is significantly better than everyone else, but these players understand the intention of the week is development and learning, not competition.
+As long your child understands this too, it won’t matter much who they’re competing against through the week.